-DigiPen Institute of Technology is authorized by the Washington State Higher Education Coordinating Board and meets the requirements and minimum educational standards established for degree-granting institutions under the Degree Authorization Act.
-This authorization is valid until May 15, 2010\, and authorizes DigiPen Institute of Technology to offer the following degrees:
+DigiPen Institute of Technology is authorized by the Washington State Higher Education Coordinating Board (HECB) and meets the requirements and minimum educational standards established for degree-granting institutions under the Degree Authorization Act.
+This authorization is valid until May 15, 2010, and authorizes DigiPen Institute of Technology to offer the following degrees:

-Bachelor of Arts in Game Design

-Bachelor of Fine Arts in Production Animation

-Bachelor of Science in Game Design

-Bachelor of Science in Computer Engineering

-Bachelor of Science in Real-Time Interactive Simulation

-Master of Science in Computer Science
+Bachelor of Arts in Game Design Bachelor of Fine Arts in Production Animation Bachelor of Science in Game Design Bachelor of Science in Computer Engineering Bachelor of Science in Real-Time Interactive Simulation Master of Science in Computer Science

-Any person desiring information about the requirements of the Act or the applicability of these requirements to the Institute may contact the board office at P.O.
-Box 43430, Olympia, WA 98504-3430.
+Any person desiring information about the requirements of the Act or the applicability of these requirements to the Institute may contact the HEBC by mail at P.O.
+Box 43430, Olympia, WA 98504-3430, or by calling (360) 753-7800.

-\DigiPen Institute of Technology has been authorized since 1996 and strictly adheres to the bi-annual authorization renewal process.
+DigiPen Institute of Technology has been authorized since 1996 and strictly adheres to the biennial authorization renewal process.